Rapid RH® Moisture Test Frequently Asked Questions (FAQ)

 Q: What is relative humidity in concrete?

-A. Relative Humidity is the actual amount of moisture in the air compared to the amount of moisture that the air could hold if saturated, expressed as percent.
+A. Relative Humidity is the actual amount of moisture in the air compared to the amount of moisture that the air could hold if saturated, expressed as a percent.
 In concrete, you measure the relative humidity of a small volume of air at the bottom of a hole drilled into the concrete.

 Q: What are acceptable levels of relative humidity?